 You can open a mobile device from the lab for manual testing.
-These sessions can be also be recorded.
-You can use the steps performed, along with the screenshots, to submit a defect directly to Octane.
+These sessions can be recorded, and you can use the steps performed to submit a defect directly to ALM Octane.

 To start a testing session on a device: